 Attracting nearly 15,000 participants and transforming the city into a center of festivity and joy, Rethimno’s (or Rethymno) carnival is a major annual event in Crete, Greece’s largest island.
 Its streets are packed with visitors from all over.

-Discover the vibrant carnival of Naousa (1h from Thessaloniki), through a festivity that brings history, tradition and fun to life.
+Discover the vibrant carnival of Naousa (one hour from Thessaloniki), through a festivity that brings history, tradition and fun to life.
 The carnival unfolds over the two Sundays of the season and engages the city’s youth in a display of rebellion and camaraderie.

 At the heart of this event is the captivating custom of “Genitsari and Boules”.
 It’s in honor of Dionysus, the Greek god of wine and revelry.
 Men wear the “genitsari” costume, with masks and mustaches that point upright, while the “boula” costume, once worn only by men but today worn by both sexes, completes the pair with its white and red tones, which symbolize death and rebirth.

-Carnival in Naousa is not just a party; it’s a living history that celebrates freedom, identity and community spirit.
+Carnival in Naousa is a living history that celebrates freedom, identity, and a resilient community spirit.
 Whether it’s the theatricality, the music or the dancing that draws you in, Naousa’s carnival is an unforgettable experience that reveals the heart and soul of its people.
 It’s also an opportunity to get a first taste of Thessaloniki, one of Greece’s most exciting cities.